edakturk14/ethernaut-game/README.md

 The hack to the contract will be by writing another smart contract that will take advantage of the vulnerability.

-Wr create a recursive re-rentrancy loop.
+We create a recursive re-rentrancy loop.
 In this loop we withdraw the funds before the balanaces are updated.

 ####  Solution:
 1. Open Remix and import the smart contract.
 Change the safemath libary location: